 SEO Wireframe Design Playbook

 Page-By-Page Advanced SEO Wireframe Design GuidesSEO features are rarely the most important elements of web design wireframes.
 Frontend web developers and designers tend to receive basic Search Engine Optimisation (SEO) design features from either templates, themes, the CMS, or additional plugins.
-SEO within web design is often therefore like roulette.
+SEO within web design can be therefore like roulette.

 This Wireframe Design SEO playbook, from Matt, is based on ten years worth of SEO wireframe web design experience.
 It's a chance to update web designers and developers that are in a position where they need to advance their design SEO techniques - whatever the journey or landing page.
 Hopefully this guide also works towards inspiring more SEOs themselves to push the boundaries of what SEO they can recommend (tastefully!) within ultra design focused wireframe design stages.
 Here's what's contained: